Food Forever Seeks to Educate & Inspire

 Food Forever is an awareness raising initiative in support of Target 2.5 of the United Nations Sustainable Development Goals.
 Our aim is to make sure the importance of conserving crop and livestock diversity reaches as many people possible, so that come 2020, the prospect of ending hunger isn’t just a goal – but a reality.

-We engage and inspire communities by leading campaigns with support from stakeholders – be they politicians, farmers, chefs, businesses, or individuals – to inspire, educate and drive change.
+We lead campaigns with support from many stakeholders – be they politicians, farmers, chefs, businesses, or individuals – to inspire, educate and drive change.

 Food Forever Experience